The Report That Changed Blogging.

 That makes enough sense to me.
 Even on a practical level it’s pretty logical that thinking positive about what you are doing is much more likely to be helpful.

-However I found the concept more tricky when you hit upon major goals that up to this point you have never achieved, especially if you have tried and failed before.
+However I found the concept more tricky when you hit upon major goals that up to this point you have never achieved before, especially if you have tried and failed.

 Imagine you have attempted to lose weight many times, using diets and exercise plans, but it has never worked.